Western Sydney Trades · Local tradies for The Gables, The Acres & Box Hill North · Free quotes in 2 business hours

 Landscaping is the #1 job — every home, every time

 Celestino, Mulpha and the other Box Hill builders hand over homes with turf only.
 Driveway, porch slab, letterbox — and nothing else.
-That leaves every single new owner with a $15,000–$60,000 landscaping project on top of their build.
-Local landscapers know the Terry Road soil profile (heavy clay over sandstone) and can spec the right drainage from day one.
+That leaves every new owner with a $15,000–$60,000 landscaping project on top of their build.
+Local landscapers know the Terry Road soil profile (heavy clay over sandstone) and spec the right drainage from day one.
 Book 3–6 months ahead for spring.

 Colorbond fencing coordinated between neighbours

 Hills Shire planning rules and the estate covenants in The Gables and The Acres require Colorbond between adjoining lots.
 New owners typically split the cost with the neighbour — but only if the timing works.
-Local fencers often have three or four consecutive jobs on one street and can batch them together, dropping your per-metre rate.
-Avoid operators who won't coordinate with neighbours directly.
+Local fencers often have three or four consecutive jobs on one street and batch them together, dropping the per-metre rate.
+Avoid operators who won’t coordinate with neighbours directly.

 Defect rectification before the clock runs out